-A night out at the roller rink in Portland, Oregon.
+A night out at the roller rink in Portland, Oregon with old friends.

 In 2003 Trent Parke began a road-trip around his native Australia, a monumental journey that was to last two years and cover a distance of over 90,000 km.
 Minutes to Midnight is the ambitious photographic record of that adventure, in which Parke presents a proud but uneasy nation struggling to craft its identity from different cultures and traditions.
 Minutes to Midnight merges traditional documentary techniques and imagination to create a dark visual narrative portraying Australia with a mix of nostalgia, romanticism and brooding realism.
 This is not a record of the physical landscape but of an emotional one.
 It is a story of human anxiety and intensity, which although told from Australia, represents a universal human condition in the world today.